axyr/lab/tmux-commands.md

-> Regular OSX terminal does not play well with all the keybindings. iTerm 2 does this a little bit better, but not everything works as expected.
+> Regular OSX terminal does not play well with all the keybindings. iTerm2 does this a little bit better, but not everything works as expected.

 Start tmux
 ```bash
 tmux
 ```

+Start tmux by default when opening a iTerm2 terminal:
+Settings -> Profiles -> General:
+Send text at start: tmux attach -t init || tmux new -s init

 ## Sessions